Below are some of the differences that you may meet. Knowing these could help you to drive safely during your stay.

 Rules of the road

-Always drive on the left side of the road unless road signs or markings indicate otherwise.
+Always drive on the left side of the road unless road signs or markings show different.

 You must remember to keep left every time you drive, every time you come to an intersection and every time you pull out on to a road.

-Always check for other road users and signal your intentions before manoeuvering, for example, driving off, changing position on the road or changing direction and stopping.
+Always check for other road users and signal your intentions before manoeuvring, for example, driving off, changing position on the road or changing direction and stopping.